TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % Input:
 % 1. app: extract data window object
-% Load_Data_Window_Info: structure with info about selected folder and probe.
+% 2.
+Load_Data_Window_Info: structure with info about selected folder and probe.
-% ProbeInfoOrFolder: string, specifies what to do when, either "ProbeInfo" OR
+% 3.
+ProbeInfoOrFolder: string, specifies what to do when, either "ProbeInfo" OR
 % "FolderSelection" OR "AutorunFolderSelection", deoending on which info
 % the user changed
+% 4: PathToOpen: char, path to auto-open when windows file explorer is used
+% to get folder selection from user

 % Output:
 % 1.
 Load_Data_Window_Info: same as input struvture